YashdalfTheGray/dotfiles/README.md

 Uses [vim-plug](https://github.com/junegunn/vim-plug) as the package manager.

-Uses the [onedark](https://vimawesome.com/plugin/onedark-vim) syntax theme and the [Emmet.vim](http://vimawesome.com/plugin/emmet-vim) and [vim-javascript](http://vimawesome.com/plugin/vim-javascript) plugins for language.
+Pulls the theme from the terminal color scheme, has mouse support, NERDTree and FZF support, as well as git markers for files and the gutter.

 ## `tmux`

 The `.tmux.conf` file sets some shortcuts and a theme for `tmux`.
-This has been tested on tmux version 2.6 and newer.
+This has been tested on tmux version 2.9 and newer.
+To make it work for tmux <2.8, you'll need to change the `-style` commands into their own separate commands.
+That's a change that was brought around by version 2.9.

 ### Resources